-A private family funeral for Mr Boyd was held yesterday
+A private family funeral for Mr Boyd was held yesterday morning.

-was held yesterday morning.
 Mr Shugg said the nation and the architecture profession had just learned that Australia must think and act internationally.

 Far beyond

 this

 But Robin Boyd had gone far beyond this.
 He said Mr Boyd's last involvement had been as a judge in a design contest for new Houses of Parliament at Westminster.